infinum/swift-style-guide/README.md

 1. increased rigor and decreased likelihood of programmer error
 2. increased clarity of intent
 3. reduced verbosity
-4. fewer debates about aesthetics
+4. fewer repetitive debates about aesthetics

 ## One rule to rule them all ---> **KISS** <---